For other NFTS masters courses

 Nick Park (Creator of Wallace & Gromit), Mark Baker (Peppa Pig, Ben and Holly's Little Kingdom), Tony Collingwood (The Secret Show) and Emmy award-winning Benjamin Sanders (Nickelodeon’s Peter Rabbit, Rock Dog featuring the voices of Luke Wilson, JK Simmons and Eddie Izzard). studied at the NFTS.

-We are looking for people with a desire to tell stories, a strong visual sense and an enthusiasm for film and television culture and history.
-Successful applicants may have a degree in a relevant subject, such as animation, graphics, illustration or fine arts, or may have taken intensive short animation courses or may have worked in the industry and now want to develop their own work.
+We’re looking for people with a desire to tell stories, a strong visual sense and an enthusiasm for film and television culture and history.
+Applicants may have industry experience and now want to develop their own work.
+Successful applicants will certainly have a relevant degree, such as animation, graphics, illustration or fine arts.

 A DVD with a maximum total running time of 20 minutes.
 This should include more than just simple exercises.